JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_server_protocol.md

 However, the canonical custom language support provided by IntelliJ Platform still offers a wider range of integration with IDE features than handling and presenting data provided by a Language Server.
 Therefore, the LSP approach shouldn't be considered as a replacement for the existing language API, but rather as an added value.

+> The integration with the Language Server Protocol is created as an extension to the paid IntelliJ-based IDEs.
+> Therefore, plugins utilizing Language Server integration may not be available in Community releases of JetBrains products and Android Studio from Google.
+>
+{style="note"}

 Starting with the 2023.2 release cycle, the LSP API is publicly available as part of the IntelliJ Platform in the following IDEs:
 - IntelliJ IDEA Ultimate